ZIB-IOL/CGAVI/README.md

 # Conditional Gradients For The Approximately Vanishing Ideal

+Code for the paper:

+Wirth, E., and Pokutta, S. (2022).
+Conditional Gradients for the Approximately Vanishing Ideal.
+To Appear in Proceedings of AISTATS.

 ## Installation guide
 Download the repository and store it in your preferred location, say ~/tmp.